hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

 look like the following:

 ```
-418391ff353d77113568a05ac5cdc2d03278811c99b6531f3cbb7e08625c63bdecbf969b28a2b1af54aa84ebe79bc4d8efce151c4f24647083f11773165d6d04 HEX DECODE 1425ffb6c0cba6e6c23ca29f22bc3881cf924241dc683d7bb3b188ea2ff38966 HEX DECODE da839060538e293c20756d9059ab71db HEX DECODE ED25519 DECRYPT foo.txt OPEN 0 $ READ CLOSE SHA256 HASH =
+418391ff353d77113568a05ac5cdc2d03278811c99b6531f3cbb7e08625c63bdecbf969b28a2b1af54aa84ebe79bc4d8efce151c4f24647083f11773165d6d04 Hex DECODE 1425ffb6c0cba6e6c23ca29f22bc3881cf924241dc683d7bb3b188ea2ff38966 Hex DECODE da839060538e293c20756d9059ab71db Hex DECODE Ed25519 DECRYPT foo.txt OPEN 0 $ READ CLOSE SHA256 HASH =
 ```

 The execution goes like this:

-1) The digital signature hexidecimal is pushed followed by the HEX encoding identifier and the opcode to decode the text to binary.
+1) The digital signature hexidecimal is pushed followed by the `Hex` encoding identifier and the opcode to decode the text to binary.
 The result is the digital signature binary data on the top of the stack.
 2) Next the public key of the signer is decoded.
 3) Then the nonce used in the encryption is also decoded leaving the stack with the binary signature with the binary public key and then the binary nonce.
-4) Next the ED25519 identifier and the DECRYPT opcode pops the signature, key and nonce from the stack, decrypts the signature and pushes the resulting binary onto the stack.
+4) Next the `Ed25519` identifier and the `DECRYPT` opcode pops the signature, key and nonce from the stack, decrypts the signature and pushes the resulting binary onto the stack.
 5) Then the name of the file---`foo.txt`---is pushed and the OPEN opcode pops the name, opens the file, and pushes the stream handle onto the stack.
 6) Next the starting index of the read---`0`---followed by the number of bytes to read---`$`---are pushed onto the stack.
 The `$` symbol means "end of stream" which will cause the READ opcode to read all of the bytes from the file and push them onto the stack followed by the stream handle.
 7) Then the file stream is closed which closes the file and pops the stream handle from the stack leaving the bytes from the file on top.
-8) Next the SHA256 identifier and the HASH opcode pops the file data, hashes it and pushes the hash on the stack.
+8) Next the `SHA256` identifier and the `HASH` opcode pops the file data, hashes it and pushes the hash on the stack.
 At this point the stack only has the hash that was decrypted in steps 1--4 and the hash that was just calculated from the file data.
-9) Lastly the `=` opcode pops the top two items from the stack, compares them, and pushes the TRUE constant onto the stack if the two items are equal and pushes the FALSE constant onto the stack if they aren't.
+9) Lastly the `=` opcode pops the top two items from the stack, compares them, and pushes the `TRUE` constant onto the stack if the two items are equal and pushes the `FALSE` constant onto the stack if they aren't.
 This operation compares the two hashes and leaves TRUE on the stack if they match.

 So by executing the CCL digital signature script, we validate the digital signature.
-It is important to point out that the parameter for the OPEN opcode---`foo.txt` in this case---is entirely application specific.
+It is important to point out that the parameter for the `OPEN` opcode---`foo.txt` in this case---is entirely application specific.
 This is a digital signature over a file in a filesystem and therefore uses a relative path to reference the file and it is assumed that the signature is stored in a separate file in the same directory.
-If this signature was stored at the end of the `foo.txt` file, then the READ opcode would not use `$` but would instead specify the number of bytes to read up to, but not including the digital signature itself.
+If this signature was stored at the end of the `foo.txt` file, then the `READ` opcode would not use `$` but would instead specify the number of bytes to read up to, but not including the digital signature itself.

-If this was a digital signature over a transaction in a blockchain data store, the parameter for the OPEN operation would be the identifier for the transaction---either the hash address of the transaction or whatever addressing scheme the blockchain uses.
+If this was a digital signature over a transaction in a blockchain data store, the parameter for the `OPEN` operation would be the identifier for the transaction---either the hash address of the transaction or whatever addressing scheme the blockchain uses.